 The relationship between the employer and employee is usually set in a contract.
 The contract is typically full time but doesn’t usually give the worker an automatic choice to work from anywhere.

 What Constitutes a Freelancer as Opposed to an Employee in Spain?

 These individuals conduct their professional activity without a contract linking them to a specific company.
 Essentially, a self-employed person acts in their own name.
 Digital Nomads and other remote workers are often self-employed.
 This is a key difference between employees and freelancers in Spain.

-Several factors related to the type of activity, management, or contribution led to different self-employed workers.
-This is ionly implies to freelancers and not employees in Spain.
+Several factors related to the type of activity, management, or contribution imply different types of self-employment.
+The following only applies for freelancers, not employees in Spain.